TriptSharma/TriptSharma/README.md

-- 👋 Hi, I’m @TriptSharma
+- 👋 Hi, my name is Tript
 - 👀 I’m interested in Computer Vision and Deep Learning application for robotics
 - 🌱 I’m currently learning 3D perception, SLAM and autonomous system design
 - 💞️ I’m looking for internships in related fields